Type your paragraph here.

 Accordingly, it is very important to take repeated blood pressure readings (in different body positions) and have a tilt table test performed and interpreted by a physician familiar with dysautonomia.
 In this regard, the leading cause of blood pressure control problems, after essential hypertension, is dysautonomia caused orthostatic hypotension.
 Orthostatic hypotension can manifest itself in a variety of symptoms, including fatigue, headaches, pooling of blood in the legs, and gray outs.

 The Wall Street Journal has published articles about chronic fatigue syndrome.
 Two articles do not mention that it is undisputed that many people diagnosed with chronic fatigue syndrome actually have dysautonomia.
-Moreover, dysautonomia has multiple potential viral triggers, more than are suspected as to chronic fatigue syndrome.
+Moreover, dysautonomia has multiple potential viral triggers.
 On the other hand, in 2020, the Journal correctly reported that Covid 19 can trigger the development of dysautonomia.

 Congress Supports Increased Autism Funding and Should Do the Same for Non-Familial Dysautonomia